Features Pricing Docs Blog Try Demo Log In Sign Up

 }, hide_selectors);

 This runs inside the page and keeps removing matched elements for the rest of the page's life.
 I pair it with a short waitForTimeout(1000) after setup, so lazy-loaded widgets have a chance to appear and get caught before I capture the image.
+Timing the capture correctly is a whole separate problem — fonts, lazy images, animations, network idle — and I covered my approach to it in fixing blank images in full-page screenshots.

 What still doesn't work (and probably won't any time soon)